marmelab/react-admin/docs/NextJs.md

 ```

 A prompt will asks you some questions, feel free to choose answers according to your needs.
 This tutorial assumes you're using an `src` folder, so answer 'Yes' to the 5th question.
 As for the App Router, you can choose to use it or not, this tutorial will explain how to use both.
-(For new applications, Next.js recommend using the App Router.)
+(For new applications, Next.js recommends using the App Router.)

 ![Install Next.js with command line](./img/install-next-js-command-line.png)